List of Taskmaster episodes: Series 15 (2023)

 Following the final of series 14 on 1 December 2022, the cast for the show's fifteenth series was announced.
 Series 15 features Frankie Boyle, Ivo Graham, Jenny Eclair, Kiell Smith-Bynoe and Mae Martin.

 For team tasks in this series, the team of three was made up of Eclair, Smith-Bynoe and Martin, with the team of two consisting of Boyle and Graham.

 Martin was the overall winner, with Smith-Bynoe as runner-up, Eclair in 3rd, Boyle in 4th, and Graham finishing last.

+Remote filming for some tasks took place at Frogmore Paper Mill.

 During its broadcast, the series averaged over 2.00 million viewers.